 In that same vein, for patients who require extensive corrections, some orthodontists will start a course of treatment with a series of traditional metal braces.
 Eventually, they might suggest a switch to Invisalign as the treatment progresses.

-Age – and with it, maturity level – is another factor you should take into account.
-Most orthodontists won’t recommend that teenagers start out with Invisalign – it is expensive, easy to lose, and there is nothing unusual about a teenager wearing metal braces.
+Age – and with it, maturity level – is another factor you should consider.
+Most orthodontists won’t recommend that teenagers start with Invisalign – it is expensive, easy to lose, and nothing unusual about a teenager wearing metal braces.

 For adults, Invisalign becomes more feasible.
-Most adults who are willing to pay for Invisalign will likely go to great lengths to ensure they don’t lose them because they are the ones footing the cost.
-It is also not as socially acceptable for adults to have traditional braces, and aside from potential embarrassment, they have the possibility of negatively impacting one’s career or social life.
+Most adults willing to pay for Invisalign will likely go to great lengths to ensure they don’t lose them because they are the ones footing the cost.
+It is also not as socially acceptable for adults to have traditional braces, and aside from potential embarrassment, they can negatively impact one’s career or social life.

 Another thing to consider is your timeline, or how long you’re willing to wear braces.
-When it comes to traditional braces, treatment courses can often be shortened by making bigger and more frequent adjustments to the braces – but this means higher, more constant levels of discomfort.
+Regarding traditional braces, treatment courses can often be shortened by making more significant and more frequent adjustments to the braces – but this means higher, more constant levels of discomfort.

-Do you have a big event coming up in six months and need your teeth fixed by then?
-If so, metal braces might be your best bet.
-But if you’re you willing to undergo a longer course of treatment, but with less discomfort, Invisalign might be the better option.
+Do you have a big event in six months and need your teeth fixed by then?
+Metal braces might be your best bet.
+But if you’re willing to undergo a longer course of treatment but with less discomfort, Invisalign might be the better option.

 Next on the list is your price range.
-Most people think this is the most important concern – and for good reason – but if you are not a good Invisalign candidate for other reasons, price point really doesn’t matter.
+Most people think this is the most critical concern – and for a good reason – but if you are not a good Invisalign candidate for other reasons, the price point doesn’t matter.

-Most people expect to be paying hundreds, if not thousands, of dollars in out-of-pocket costs for any orthodontic treatment – be it traditional braces or Invisalign.
+Most people expect to be paying hundreds, if not thousands, of dollars in out-of-pocket costs for any orthodontic treatment – traditional braces or Invisalign.
 A lot of this will depend on your insurance.
-However, it is worth noting that only a very small percentage of dental insurance plans cover the full cost of braces – and even then, that usually only extends to metal ones.
-Either way, you can likely expect to be paying a lot for your orthodontic treatment.
-It’s a hefty investment but one that is well worth it in the long run.
+However, it is worth noting that only a tiny percentage of dental insurance plans cover the total cost of braces – and even then, that usually only extends to metal ones.
+Either way, you can expect to pay a lot for orthodontic treatment.
+It’s a hefty investment but well worth it in the long run.

-If you and your orthodontist determine that you are a good candidate for invisible aligners, you should know that Invisalign is a brand name of invisible aligners.
+If you and your orthodontist determine that you are a good candidate for invisible aligners, you should know that Invisalign is a brand name for invisible aligners.
 There are other brands out there that you can choose from.
-You’ll have to do some research, but you can probably find one of a good quality that fits your price range.
+You’ll have to research, but you can probably find one of good quality that fits your price range.

-Last up is maintenance, by which we mean the amount of effort you are willing to put into the maintenance of your braces.
+Last up is maintenance, which means the effort you are willing to put into maintaining your braces.

-Metal braces are harder to brush at night and can keep food trapped against your teeth, whereas invisible aligners can be taken out and put in a cleaning solution.
-Metal braces require more frequent visits to the orthodontist for repairs and adjustments, where most invisible aligners these days are mailed directly to your door.
-And then, of course, metal braces sometimes require springs or rubber bands, when invisible aligners do not – but if you need springs or rubber bands, you might not be a good candidate for Invisalign anyway.
+Metal braces are harder to brush at night and can keep food trapped against your teeth, whereas invisible aligners can be removed and put in a cleaning solution.
+Metal braces require more frequent visits to the orthodontist for repairs and adjustments, whereas most invisible aligners these days are mailed directly to your door.
+And then, of course, metal braces sometimes require springs or rubber bands when invisible aligners do not – but if you need springs or rubber bands, you might not be a good candidate for Invisalign anyway.

-Any type of braces is going to require some sort of upkeep, and the repercussions of failing to do so can be expensive and result in having to wear braces even longer.
-If your orthodontist is suggesting a style of braces that requires more upkeep than you will be able to meet, don’t hesitate to voice your concerns.
+Any braces will require some upkeep, and the repercussions of failing to do so can be expensive and result in having to wear braces even longer.
+If your orthodontist suggests a style of braces that requires more upkeep than you can meet, don’t hesitate to voice your concerns.